Løyesaum on Velevotter

 A Bag with Medieval Islamic Motifs to Knit

-Some of the earliest known fragments of knitting, many dated to the eleventh century, have been discovered in archaeological sites in Egypt and the Middle East.
+Some of the earliest known fragments of knitting, many dating to the eleventh century, have been discovered in archaeological sites in Egypt and the Middle East.
 The brightly colored motifs commonly found on these fragments of knitting inspired the patterns on this wool bag to knit.

 By Chris Laning